AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 5.md

 ---
+aliases :
+- Acts of the Apostles 5
+- Actes 5
-aliases : Ac 5
+- Ac 5
+- Acts of the Apostles 5
 tags : Bible/Ac/5
 ---

-# Chapitre 5
+# Acts of the Apostles 5

 ###### 1
 Vir autem quidam nomine Ananias cum Sapphira uxore sua vendidit agrum